majkinetor/au/README.md

 To temporary disable plugins use updateall option `NoPlugins` or global variable `$au_NoPlugins`.

-### Update_all script
+### Make a script

-Its desirable to put everything in a single script `update_all.ps1` so it can be scheduled and called with the desirable options.
-Rename `update_all_default.ps1` and set the options you need.
+Its desirable to put everything in a single script `update_all.ps1` so it can be scheduled and called with the given options.
+Rename `update_all_default.ps1` and uncomment and set the options you need.

 To make a local scheduled task, use the following code in the directory where your `update_all.ps1` script is found to install it: